confidential-computing/governance/TAC/Meetings/2025/2025-11-13/CCC-TAC-Minutes-2025-11-13.md

 Attestation key extraction vulnerability could require tying attestations to specific machines/platforms, which Mike strongly opposed as a "hugely retrograde step"

-The committee acknowledged that who should provide attestation remains a major unsolved problem for confidential computing.

 * Key Action Items: